Channel Modeling for Multi-Receiver Molecular Communication Systems: Introduction

 In order to combat these problems, the need for proper analytical models for such multiple-entity networks, rather than simulation-based approaches, has emerged.
-Although there are some recent works that focus on obtaining channel response with multiple receivers, they are either obtained by fitting an empirical formula with some restrictions such as the receivers have to have same radius \cite{bao2019channel} or they provide expressions that are too complex to be tractable to obtain some channel characteristics or parameters \cite{sabu2020far}, \cite{yilmaz2020twoway}.
-Furthermore, all these works only focus on channels with two receivers and do not explicitly mention how to extend their approaches to the channels with more than two receivers.
-To sum up, to the best of our knowledge, there is not a general framework to obtain exact and analytically tractable model for MCvD channels with multiple absorbing receivers.
+Although there are some recent works {focused on the derivation of the} channel response with multiple receivers \cite{zoofaghari2021semianalytical, zoofaghari2021biological,huang2020channel1d}, they lack significant practical aspects. {For example, they are either obtained by fitting an empirical formula with some restrictions such as the receivers having to have same radius \cite{sabu2020far, Berezhkovskii1990mutualInfluence}, or they provide expressions that are too complex to be tractable with again radii constraints and spatial parameter restrictions \cite{bao2019channel}, \cite{yilmaz2020twoway}.
+Furthermore, all these works focus on channels with two receivers and they do not explicitly mention how to extend their approaches to the channels with more than two receivers.} To sum up, to the best of our knowledge, there is not a general framework to obtain exact and analytically tractable model for MCvD channels with multiple absorbing receivers.
 As a motivating example of the benefit of having analytically tractable channel response expression, proper analytical derivations for molecular SISO channel characteristics are conducted \cite{yilmaz2014channel} and due to its tractable structure, channel parameters, such as the peak time \cite{yilmaz2014channel} or optimum reception delay \cite{akdeniz2017optimal}, can be easily obtained.
 However, the same approach does not hold for multiple absorbing receiver networks due to dependence between receivers \cite{sabu2020far}.
 Therefore, acquiring a tractable channel response of multi-entity systems without simulation-based approaches is still an open problem.